contentful/experience-builder/README.md

     client, // preview or delivery client
     experienceTypeId: process.env.REACT_APP_CTFL_EXPERIENCE_TYPE_ID, // id of the experience type (content type) /**
-     * Supported values 'editor' or 'preview' or 'delivery'
+     * Supported values 'preview' or 'delivery'
-     * 'editor' is required when opening the website from Contentful's web app (app.contentful.com)
-     * 'preview' mode will fetch and render unpublished data from Contentful's preview api
+     * 'preview' mode will fetch and render unpublished data from Contentful's preview api.
+Automatically supports canvas interactions if opened on canvas from Contentful's web app
      * 'delivery' mode will fetch and render published data from Contentful's delivery api *
      * you have the flexibility to define your own logic to determine the mode in which you want to run your website (for example: depending on the query parameter / hardcoded for a specific deployed instance of the website / env variable)